DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-2/wednesday/_index.md

 ## Mono compatibility

-- we can listen to just one to check hwo it would sound without stereo imaging
+- we can listen to just one to check how it would sound without stereo imaging
 - most listening environments won't have sweet spots that people sit in regularly
 - or acoustic treatment etc
 - headphones are the best place to experience stereo